Customs Import Declaration Datasets: Data Generation

 \subsection{Generating Data with CTGAN}

-We used conditional tabular GAN (CTGAN)~\cite{CTGAN} from the Synthetic Data Vault library to generate the data.
-CTGAN specializes in tabular data and uses conditional techniques to handle imbalanced discrete and multi-modal continuous variables.
+We used CTGAN~\cite{CTGAN} from the Synthetic Data Vault library to generate the data.
+CTGAN is specifically designed for tabular data and uses conditional techniques to handle imbalanced discrete and multi-modal continuous variables.
 Compared to other tabular generative models such as TGAN~\cite{xu2018synthesizing} or TVAE~\cite{CTGAN}, CTGAN showed the most realistic output to our dataset, preserving the relationship between columns.
 The data generation process can be done in a serial or parallel manner.
 Users with limited resources can split the data in chronological order, train the CTGAN model on each split, synthesize samples from each model, and aggregate the result.
 For each split, the model is trained for 300 epochs.